-Jeannine Marino, Secretary, Pastoral Ministry and Social Concerns, holds a Doctorate in Canon Law from Catholic University of America, has worked at the Cathedral of St. Matthew the Apostle in the Archdiocese of Washington as the Director of Religious Education.
+Jeannine Marino, the archdiocese’s Secretary of Pastoral Ministry and Social Concerns, holds a Doctorate in Canon Law from Catholic University of America and has worked at the Cathedral of St. Matthew the Apostle as the Director of Religious Education.
 She worked for 10 years at the United States Conference of Catholic Bishops as staff to the Committee on Evangelization and Catechesis and the Committee on Canonical Affairs and Church Governance.

 Deborah A. McDonald, Coordinator, The Way Retreats.
 Former Assistant Secretary of Pastoral Ministry and Social Concerns, holds a Master of Social Work degree from Virginia Commonwealth University School of Social Work and is an Accredited Certified Social Worker.
 Debbie has served in parish and archdiocesan ministry since 1978.
-She has worked as the Executive Director of Catholic Youth Organization Inc. /Office of Youth Ministry, parish coordinator of youth ministry, diocesan retreat assistant, and currently as adjunct faculty for the Center for Ministry Development teaching Pastoral Care.
+She has worked as the Executive Director of Catholic Youth Organization Inc./Office of Youth Ministry, parish coordinator of youth ministry, diocesan retreat assistant, and currently as adjunct faculty for the Center for Ministry Development teaching Pastoral Care.

 - Will I have to talk about the details of my abuse in a group setting?